 10. Social Media –

 Social media plays a vital role in a blog’s success.
 You need attractive, compelling, and eye-catching social media sharing and like buttons to compel your visitors to join you on their favorite social media platforms.
-You get a vast list of social media plugins on WordPress that allow you to add elegant social media buttons to your blog.
+You get a vast list of social media plugins on WordPress that allows you to add elegant social media buttons to your blog.

 In blogging, you need a large audience base to make your blog successful that’s why a majority of bloggers offer free tutorials and services.
-Once a visitor reach to your site then your aim should be to retain him/her by offering subscribe and like buttons.
+Once a visitor reaches to your site then your aim should be to retain him/her by offering subscribe and like buttons.

 Final Words –

 Blogger is still my favorite blogging platform but you cannot continue with Blogger after reaching at a certain level.
 To take your blog to the next level, you’ve to take this difficult decision one day.
-If you’re thinking to move your blog to WordPress but concerned about your ranking and page views then I would like to tell you that by following proper procedure, you can move your blog to WordPress without loosing your search engine ranking.
-You can read my post how to migrate custom Blogger blog to WordPress, this post will help you to move your blog (Custom domain Blogger blog or Blogspot blog) to WordPress without loosing your search engine ranking and page views.
+If you’re thinking to move your blog to WordPress but concerned about your ranking and page views then I would like to tell you that by following proper procedure, you can move your blog to WordPress without losing your search engine ranking.
+You can read my post how to migrate custom Blogger blog to WordPress, this post will help you to move your blog (Custom domain Blogger blog or Blogspot blog) to WordPress without losing your search engine ranking and page views.

 Nowadays, Bluehost is offering web hosting at the rate of $2.95 or Rs.
-190 (may slightly vary) per month only therefore you should try it.
+190 (may slightly vary) per month only, therefore, you should try it.
 Bluehost gives you free look period (30 Days) once you buy hosting from it.
 If you don’t like its services then you can apply for refund without any reason.